Tav (ת) is the twenty-second and final letter of the Hebrew alphabet

 Sound: "T" with a dagesh (dot) and "S" without (among Ashkenazim)

-Meaning 1.
-Truth 2. sign 3. life or death
+Meaning 1. truth 2. sign 3. life or death

 Story

-Once, when the Rebbe Rashab was four or five years old, he came crying to his grandfather the Tzemach Tzedek.
-The Tzemach Tzedek asked, “Dear child, why are you crying?”
+When the Rebbe Rashab, the fifth Chabad rebbe, was four or five years old, he went crying to his grandfather the Tzemach Tzedek.

 “So why are you crying?”

-The Rashab answered, “G‑d revealed Himself to Abraham, but why doesn’t G‑d reveal Himself to me?”
+G‑d revealed Himself to Abraham, why doesn’t He reveal Himself to me?”

 Design

 The design of the tav is a dalet and a nun.
 These two letters spell out the name of Dan, דן, one of the tribes of Israel.
-In the desert, the twelve tribes of Israel were divided into four camps.
+In the desert, the 12 tribes of Israel were divided into four camps.
 When the tribes set out to travel, the camp of Dan was the last to proceed.
 If any of the other tribes left something behind, the tribe of Dan would collect and return it.

 A Jew, whose soul has its source in G‑d Himself, is naturally humble.
-By losing this humility, that which “has been given to him,” that individual throws away his connection to his soul, and is considered a fool.
+By losing this humility, that which “has been given to him,” that individual throws away his connection to his soul and is considered a fool.
 The tribe of Dan thus had the ability to return the holiness and humility (the mah) to the other tribes of Israel.2

 The importance of Dan can be seen by way of analogy to the human body.
 A body has a head, hands, and feet.
 At first glance, the head is greater than the feet due to its intellectual superiority.
 But a head cannot reach its destination unless it is transported there by the feet.
 The tribe of Dan comprises the feet of the Jewish people.
 It represents the level of bringing the head to its destination.
 How?
 Through humility.
 The head is, quite literally, the brains of the operation.
 This often results in arrogance, as when something “goes to your head.”
 The feet, on the other hand, have no brains.
-They work all day long transporting us to our destinations but never get any recognition or honor.
+They work all day long transporting us to our destinations but never receive any recognition or honor.
 Reflecting on the humble service of the feet can bring us to humility.

 The heel of the foot has no feeling or knowledge.
 Placing the heel of one’s foot inside a shoe, where it’s dark, represents the concept of accepting the yoke of Heaven in a cold, dark world.
-Just as the feet are the foundation and the support of the human body, so, too, accepting the yoke of G‑d is the foundation of Judaism.
+Just as the feet are the foundation and the support of the human body, accepting the yoke of G‑d is the foundation of Judaism.
 One must have the humility to accept the will of G‑d beyond question and beyond rational understanding.
-It is the letter tav, the letter of humility, that allows the individual to ongoingly embrace the love of G‑d and Torah which all too easily can be left behind through human ego and arrogance.
+It is the letter tav, the letter of humility, that allows the individual to ongoingly embrace the love of G‑d and Torah, which can all too easily be left behind through human ego and arrogance.

 As stated previously, the letter nun representsona’ah, deceit.
 There are two types of deceit.
-There is ona’ah which ultimately ends in pain and destruction, as it states:3 “And he repays His enemies [in their lifetime] to make them perish.”
-Although in this case the recipient is completely absorbed by the pursuit of self-indulgent pleasure, he is actually being deceived, because in the long run he will suffer.
+There is ona’ah which ultimately ends in pain and destruction, as it states: “And he repays His enemies [in their lifetime] to make them perish.”3 Although in this case the recipient is completely absorbed by the pursuit of self-indulgent pleasure, he is actually being deceived, because in the long run he will suffer.

 Then there is ona’ah that results in a person being rewarded and uplifted.
 When G‑d created the world, He concealed Himself within the laws of nature: the “ultimate deception.”
 When one toils to find the truth buried within the deception and restricts oneself to the laws of Torah to do so, although this route may be temporarily difficult, one will ultimately find G‑d and forever bask in the pleasures of Paradise.